Cabo in November: Weather, Things to Do and Travel Tips

 Is it humid in Cabo in November?

-You might find some humidity in early November, but it’s nowhere near as intense as in August and September, two of the hottest months.
+It feels tropical in early November (but the humidity isn’t near as intense as in August and September, two of the hottest months).

-So, is November a good time to go to Cabo?
+So, is November a good time to visit Cabo?
 Last words

-If your idea of a wonderful getaway involves unwinding on enticing beaches, going on sailing and snorkeling adventures, and savoring warm evenings dining alfresco, then Cabo San Lucas in November is perfect for you.
+If your idea of a wonderful getaway involves unwinding on enticing beaches, going on sailing and snorkeling adventures, and savoring warm evenings dining alfresco, then visiting Cabo this month is perfect for you.

-Apart from how busy it can get during Thanksgiving, we can’t really think of any reasons why November is not an excellent time to visit Cabo.
+Apart from the fact that it gets busy during Thanksgiving, we can’t really think of any reasons why November is not an excellent time to visit Cabo.

 So what are you waiting for?